entur/github-slack-bridge/README.md

 ## License

-This project is maintained by EnTur.
+This project is maintained by EnTur, using European Union Public License 1.2